Narcissists and Valentine’s Day can be a recipe for something bad to happen.

 3. Triangulating You with Others

 In both cases, they want to condition you to react a certain way.
-You will jump through hoops to make sure that your Valentine’s Day with them is exceptional either way!
+You will jump through hoops to make sure they feel special and that your Valentine’s Day with them is exceptional!

 4. Hoovering And Future-Faking